thkuo/CompositeDatatypeTree/tree_inference/README.md

 #### Non-path parameters

-The parameters (correct datatype needed) below can be specified in the config yaml file:
+The parameters (correct datatype needed) below can be specified in the config YAML file:
 ```
 nuc_subs_model (string)
 rate_model (string)